SNAP & CHAT SESSIONS

 I'm not convinced - it sounds so not us!
 Do we have to have it?

-Of course not, it's totally optional - although they are complimentary so it won't make a difference to the price.
+Of course not, it's totally optional.
 The feedback I get is SO lovely and every couple I've shot have said it's been worth while.
 Even though who admit they had a few reservations at the start!

 I will say that nearly ALL of the couples say they are awkward / hate having their photograph taken / always look like an idiot / blink in every shot so please don't worry if you put yourself in that category.
 All the more reason to do a little practise run!